justin-bardwell/Kaggle-RSNA-MICCAI/README.md

 # RSNA-MICCAI Brain Tumor Radiogenomic Classification

-Welcome to our Visagio repository for the RSNA-MICCAI Brain Tumor Radiogenomic Classification Kaggle competition!
+Welcome to our repository for the RSNA-MICCAI Brain Tumor Radiogenomic Classification Kaggle competition!
 The purpose of this competition is to provide techniques to detect the presence of a specific genetic sequence in brain tumours which has been shown to be a favourable prognostic factor and a strong predictor of responsiveness to chemotherapy.
 Currently, the genetic analysis of cancer requires surgery to extract a tissue sample.

+### Based on our first meeting, we will likely be using Kaggle initially and then moving to an external cloud provider for this.
+Due to this, we probably won't need to use this system of GitHub and Colab.
+We figured it would be worth sharing anyway so people can have a look at some of the data and play around with it in Python if they wish.

 ## Requirements:
 * Web browser